matthalliday/chef-webapp/README.md

 Description
 -----------
-Configuration for web apps using PHP and Ruby.
+Configuration for web apps using PHP

 Requirements
 ------------